Kalter666/discord-translate/README.md

 ## Included scripts

-In order to not type everytime `docker-compose up/down` etc. when you want to start/stop your app, there are some scripts included.
+In order to not type everytime `docker compose up/down` etc. when you want to start/stop your app, there are some scripts included.

 - start.sh - start both server and libre translator in production mode